 Small Business Saturday: 10 tips to boost sales this weekend

-Launched in the USA six years ago, Small Business Saturday (SBS) seeks to promote independent retailers in a country and encourage consumers to ‘shop small'.
+Launched in the USA seven years ago, Small Business Saturday (SBS) seeks to promote independent retailers in a country and encourage consumers to ‘shop small'.

 Following efforts spearheaded by shadow business secretary Chuka Umunna, the American Express-sponsored SBS came to the UK for the first time on December 7 2013.

 Now back for its fifth year, the annual event has galvanised UK shoppers into providing independent retailers with a much-needed boost during the busy Christmas season.
 And this success is ever-growing: last year spend on the day was up a whopping 53%, with £717m ploughed into supporting small businesses in the UK alone.

 With support from the Federation of Small Business (FSB), Amazon, Dropbox and more, this year's SBS will comprise a series of events championing small businesses up and down the UK, with Christmas markets, competitions and promotional events planned.

 The run up to the day has seen a range of celebrations take place, including a promotional bus tour, the Small Biz 100 index and a series of inspirational talks.

 This year, many new start-ups will be experiencing the event for the first time and, with an estimated 5.5 million small firms and growing in the UK, standing out from the crowd is vital.

 For independent retailers that get it right, the SBS campaign will be a chance to gain an army of new customers and could be the catalyst for the next stage of growth.